-Winter storm sideswipes D.C., hits Eastern Shore before slamming Northeast
+Winter storm sideswipes D.C. and hits the Eastern Shore before slamming Northeast

 In Virginia, state Department of Transportation officials said 325 trucks equipped with snow removal equipment were mobilized, with a focus on the Eastern Shore.

 Maryland Gov. Larry Hogan (R) on Friday declared a state of emergency for counties east of the Chesapeake Bay.
-He mobilized 125 National Guard with 50 tactical vehicles to assist state and local agencies with response or evacuation needs.
+He mobilized 125 National Guard members with 50 tactical vehicles to assist state and local agencies with response or evacuation needs.

 Disruptions in Maryland and Delaware were a forerunner to the effects of a nor’easter that brought wind gusts up to 75 mph and was expected to leave as much as 2 feet of snow in parts of New England.